 You don’t want your website to crash during the peak holiday rush.

-Unfortunately, too many visits at the same time—especially on a single day as often happens with Black Friday or Cyber Monday—can crash any ecommerce store.
+Unfortunately, too many visits at the same time—especially on a single day as often happens with Black Friday or Cyber Monday—can crash any ecommerce store if they don’t have a dedicated server.

 If you haven’t experienced traffic spikes before, you should check with your website host directly and make sure your site can handle the traffic, ensuring you’ll be able to deliver a smooth customer experience.